Partnering for water safety during Drowning Impact Awareness Month

-SRP brings water to the Valley, and we care about your safety around it.
-As part of our commitment, we partner with local organizations to provide tools to help you practice water safety.
+As part of our role in delivering raw water to the Valley, we care about your safety around it.
+This is why we partner with local organizations to provide tools to help you practice water safety.

-“One of the things we hear is that our community members can’t afford classes, so SRP provides funding for free or reduced CPR and swimming lessons year-round,” said Regina Lane-Haycock, Community Engagement Strategist for SRP Safety Connection.
+“One of the things we hear is that our community members can’t afford classes, so SRP provides funding for free or reduced CPR and swimming lessons year-round,” said Regina Lane-Haycock, Community Engagement Strategist for SRP.
 “We feel access to classes should never be an obstacle to safety.”

-The drowning rate in Arizona continues to be one of the highest in the nation.
-According to Child Safety Zone, there have been 24 drowning deaths as of July 29, 2021, in Maricopa and Pinal counties.
+According to the CDC, the drowning rate in Arizona continues to be one of the highest in the nation.

 How SRP helps